PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 result schema, occurrence forms, and cleanup behavior before selecting this very-late call for a distinct observation point.
 Commit and push only; do not create or update a pull request.

+## Very-late dynamic rank-one Reshape characterization checkpoint

+The dynamic rank-one Unsqueeze/Reshape-shape owner has three production
+occurrences: the current very-late direct call, a fallback expression, and an absolute-final expression.
+Its single `rewritten_dynamic_rank1_unsqueeze_reshape_shape_inputs` counter covers both the indexed runtime SHAPE/Concat insertion path and the metadata-only higher-rank fallback.
+The owner performs no pruning.

+Strict expected-failure coverage selects only the first direct call for `_very_late_dynamic_rank1_reshape_stats`, preserves Session LayoutState forwarding, and freezes the following static-shape reconciliation.
+It also requires the fallback and absolute-final calls to remain expressions with their existing target ModelIRs.
+Focused dynamic-Reshape and very-late coverage is `33 passed, 1 xfailed`.

+At implementation, replace only the selected direct expression with the assignment.
+Do not add a proxy, summary, reconciliation consumer, or another owner invocation.
+Validate dynamic-Reshape, very-late orchestration, fallback and absolute-final occurrence contracts, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.